rawdigits/burnnotice/README.md

 # NOTICE: THIS WILL DELETE EVERY PUBLIC MESSAGE IN EVERY CHANNEL.
 THIS CANNOT BE UNDONE.

+This will *not* delete DMs or messages in private groups.
+This only affects public conversations.

 # burnnotice
 Destroy the entire public history of your Slack group.
 This includes messages beyond the 10,000 limit that you cannot see in a free tier group.